 Buying and selling services outside of the UK (Reverse Charge)

 Supply and receipt of services inside the UK are dealt with as described above in recording of VAT.
-If however you supply or receive services from either EU member states or non-EU member states there are complex rules dealing with where the supply of the service is actually performed.
+If however you supply or receive services from outside the UK there are complex rules dealing with where the supply of the service is actually performed.
 The VAT accounting necessary will be dependant on the type of service it is.
 We strongly recommend you take advice from HMRC or your advisor.
 The VAT codes will allow you to account for VAT in the correct manner once the applicable rules have been confirmed.

 Reverse Charge Procedure